 Without knowing exactly how the granite sealer was applied I can't say why one seems fine and the other blotchy, but....

-Most black granite does not need a granite sealer.
-Black granites are typically so dense to be essentially non-absorbent and will not stain except in extreme circumstancses.
+Most black granite does not need a sealer.
+Black granite countertops are typically so dense to be essentially non-absorbent and will not stain except in extreme circumstances.

 In fact, most black granite cannot be sealed since the sealer will not absorb.

 When a granite sealer is applied to a black granite like Absolute Black or Black Galaxy it just sits on top until it dries leaving a dull hazy, streaky, or blotchy sealer residue on top.

 Now, if the sealer is wiped off completely prior to drying like it should be, then you may not develop any problem.
 It's not likely the sealer absorbed much if at all into black granite, but wiping down until dry at least avoids creating a haze problem.

 If applied and left to dry, it is possible that some sealer absorbed in some spots and in other areas it didn't.